Sarhmee1/bomia/README.md

 ## SETTING UP THE APPLICATION
 How to start it
 ----------------
-1. Create a new project folder called ‘solo’ and then cd into the folder via the terminal and execute these commands:
+1. Create a new project folder called 'solo' and then cd into the folder via the terminal and execute these commands:
    ```
    mkdir solo
    cd solo